 2 Chari A, Minnema MC, Berdeja JG, et al. Talquetamab, a T-cell-redirecting GPRC5D bispecific antibody for multiple myeloma.
 N Engl J Med.
 2022;387(24):2232-2244.

-4 Schinke C, Morgan G, Costa LJ, et al. Clinical outcomes in Black patients with relapsed/refractory multiple myeloma following talquetamab treatment: analyses form the phase 1/2 MonumenTAL-1 study.
-Poster presented at: 66th American Society of Hematology (ASH) Annual Meeting; December 7-10; San Diego, CA.
+5 Schinke C, Morgan G, Costa LJ, et al. Clinical outcomes in Black patients with relapsed/refractory multiple myeloma following talquetamab treatment: analyses from the phase 1/2 MonumenTAL-1 study.
+Poster presented at: The 66th American Society of Hematology (ASH) Annual Meeting; December 7-10, 2024; San Diego, CA.

-5 Krishnan A, Costa L, Schinke C, et al. Talquetamab, a GPRC5D×CD3 bispecific antibody, in relapsed/refractory multiple myeloma: efficacy and safety of patient subgroups from MonumenTAL-1.
-Poster presented at: 20th International Myeloma Society (IMS) Annual Meeting and Exposition; September 27–30, 2023; Athens, Greece.
+6 Krishnan A, Costa L, Schinke C, et al. Talquetamab, a GPRC5D×CD3 bispecific antibody, in relapsed/refractory multiple myeloma: efficacy and safety of patient subgroups from MonumenTAL-1.
+Poster presented at: The 20th International Myeloma Society (IMS) Annual Meeting and Exposition; September 27-30, 2023; Athens, Greece.